Postgraduate Certificate in Nanotechnology

 Students study the Postgraduate Certificate in Nanotechnology over three modules that introduce the most commonly used and most important analytical, quantitative and experimental methods in nanotechnology.
 The course has the following features:

-- A unique online, part-time University of Oxford qualification aimed at industry;
+- An online, part-time University of Oxford qualification aimed at industry;

-- The course comprises three modules giving a thorough introduction to nanotechnology and the behaviour and characterisation of nanoparticles;
+- Three modules giving a thorough introduction to nanotechnology and the behaviour and characterisation of nanoparticles;

 - The course is taken part-time so students can complete it whilst continuing to work full-time;